serhei/oc-inject/README.md

     pandoc --standalone --to man oc-inject.1.md -o oc-inject.1

+`oc-inject` collects an executable from the local system together with the minimal dependencies (shared libraries and `ld.so` loader binary) required to run it, then copies the executable and dependencies into an OpenShift container by invoking `oc cp`.
+`oc-inject` then runs the executable by invoking `oc exec`.
+This can be used to install and run basic debugging tools such as `gdbserver` and `strace` into running containers that would otherwise lack debugging facilities.

 ## Examples

 **1)** `strace` is a convenient tool for printing syscalls made by a process.
-The following command installs `strace` into the first container in `myapp-zrblm` and invokes it to trace all syscalls made by the process with PID `414`:
+The following command installs `strace` into the first container in pod `myapp-zrblm` and invokes it to trace all syscalls made by the process with PID `414`:

     $ oc-inject -it myapp-zrblm -- strace -p 414